compsci-adl/website/CONTRIBUTING.md

 # Contributing Guidelines

 You can contribute to the University of Adelaide Computer Science Club (CS Club) website with issues, PRs, and testing of PRs.
 We appreciate your efforts to make our website better.
-Please read the entire documentation before continuing to make sure you understand all the processes.

 ## Reporting Issues